 INDIAN GEOMETRIC STRIPES COTTON CUSHION

-Hypnotic patterns in black over off-white follow a dance of geometry and symmetry in the design of these cushion covers.
+Hypnotic patterns in white over black follow a dance of geometry and symmetry in the design of these cushion covers.
 From UMBVS Desert Weavers of India, the wool cushion covers are woven by hand on a pit loom featuring a solid color back and a lateral slit for cushions.

 - 100% cotton